Academic Programme - Practical Law (PRR 410 and PRR 420)

 - A practical component which involves students (initially in groups, later in pairs and eventually as individuals towards the end of the course) consulting and advising clients, engaging in collaborative research of facts and law aimed at problem solving, drafting of letters, notices and pleadings, negotiating with other parties and legal representatives and learning skills at both theoretical and practical level - ranging from the opening and closing of a file to managing a case.
 All of this is done under the supervision of clinic attorneys who provide constant feedback.

-Students wishing to apply for admission to the subjects PRR 410 and PRR 420 can find application forms on the link "PRR 410 and 420 application forms".
+Students wishing to apply for admission to the modules PRR 410 and 420 can find application forms on the link "PRR 410 application forms".